LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/plugins/kind.md

 ```bash
 export PXR_PLUGINPATH_NAME=/my/cool/plugin/resources:${PXR_PLUGINPATH_NAME}
 ```

+If you downloaded this repo, we provide an example kind plugin [here](https://github.com/LucaScheller/VFX-UsdSurvivalGuide/tree/main/files/plugins/kinds).
+All you need to do is point the environment variable there and launch a USD capable application.

 ### Kind Registry <a name="kindRegistry"></a>
 We can also check if a plugin with kind data was registered via Python.